dqm2991/Trietly/README.md

+Be grateful for what you have while pursuing what you want.
 Life is 10% what happens to you and 90% how you react to it.
 Invest in yourself; it’s the investment that pays the highest return.
 Great achievements are built on small things done consistently.